Compact computer controlled biaxial tensile device for low-temperature transport measurements of layered materials: Test of the biaxial tensile cell

 Experimental demonstration the effect of deformation along different directions is done by using quasi-one dimensional metal TaSe$_3$ as a strain sensor.
-The resistivity $\rho$ of this material is very sensitive to unidirectional strain $\epsilon$ \cite{Tritt} and depends exponentially on the strain, $\rho=\rho_0e^{a\epsilon}$, where $a\approx 10^{-2}$ \ \cite{Lukmanova}.
-In the present study, a thin whisker of TaSe$_3$ was glued in the middle of the cruciform polyimide substrate along $x$ direction by a silver paint or attached to the surface by cold by thin indium wires.
+The resistivity $\rho$ of this material is very sensitive to unidirectional strain $\epsilon$ \cite{Tritt} and depends exponentially on the strain, $\rho=\rho_0e^{a\epsilon}$, where $a\approx 10^{-2}$ \ \cite{Lukmanova} and $\rho_0(300{\rm \ K}) \approx 10^{-3}$~$\Omega\cdot$cm \cite{TaSe3rho}.
+In the present study, a thin whisker of TaSe$_3$ was glued in the middle of the cruciform polyimide substrate along $x$ direction by a silver paint or attached to the surface by cold soldering of thin indium wires.
+Polyimide substrate thickness was 150~$\mu$m.
 In such a geometry it is sensitive to $x$-component of the strain only.
 Its resistance was measured by four-probe technique at room temperature by a lock-in amplifier as a function of symmetrical tensile load along $x$ direction only ($\Delta y=0$).
 This geometry corresponds to Fig.~\ref{fig:stress}(c,f).
+The measurements were carried out at room temperature in the current control mode at a modulation frequency of 7 Hz.

 Figure~\ref{fig:results}(a) shows time evolution of the resistance resulted from tensile steps of the substrate along $x$ direction only.
-Red solid vertical lined corresponds to steps in the strain increase direction, where as green dashed lined marks the steps in the opposite direction.
-The right axis shows the strain estimation following \cite{Lukmanova}.
+Red solid vertical lined corresponds to steps in the strain increase direction, whereas green dashed lined marks the steps in the opposite direction.
+The right axis shows the strain estimation following Ref. \cite{Lukmanova}.
 In the initial stage, the substrate is relaxed in both directions.
 So the first few steps along $x$ axis gives no response (Fig.~\ref{fig:results}(a)).
 Then the respond appears.
 Further progress in the initial direction leads to smooth increase of the step heights.
 Reverse of the step direction results in change of the step directions.
 Small relaxation of the strain is seen when the sensor resistance doubles ($\epsilon_{xx}\approx 0.7$).
 The reverse of strain change directions at $t=20$~min gived somewhat bigger steps with much weaker relaxation.
 The second run with smaller maximum strain value ($t>35$~min) demonstrate similar behavior except for the absence of noticeable relaxation.

 Fig.~\ref{fig:results}(b) illustrates evolution of the resistance resulted from tensile steps of the substrate along both $x$ and $y$ directions.
 The first 6 steps (red solid lines) are used to produce initial strain along $x$ direction.
 Then similar steps are done in $y$ direction (violet dash-dotted lines). when the response appears, it is directed in the opposite way and reduces $\epsilon_{xx}$.
 Reversing direction of the steps (cyan dotted lines) increases $\epsilon_{xx}$.
 The mean step height ratio gives $(d\epsilon_{xx}/dx)/(d\epsilon_{yy}/dy)=-0.4$-$-0.5$, in agreements with numerical simulations results shown in Figure~\ref{fig:yload}.
 Such a behavior provides additional possibilities in experimental study of biaxial strain effects.